 That’s a whopping 42% of HBP users in that one year alone who failed to repay their RRSP!

 Raising the limit to $35,000 will likely reduce total repayments even further.

 Most lenders don’t even require HBP repayments to be included in their debt-ratio calculations.
 Those calculations are largely how they assess your ability to repay.

-CMHC, the nation’s biggest default insurer, doesn’t require this either.
-A spokesperson explained, “A withdrawal of an RRSP under the HBP used as a down payment is not considered a debt obligation.”
+CMHC and Genworth Canada, the nation’s biggest default insurers, don’t require this either.
+A CMHC spokesperson explained, “A withdrawal of an RRSP under the HBP used as a down payment is not considered a debt obligation.”